Milad-Mrz/Data-mining-101/README.md

   5. Refine the visualizations as needed to better communicate the insights and patterns in the data.
   6. Review the results of the data exploration and visualization to identify any potential issues or biases in the data, and consider how these may impact the analysis.

-It is important to carefully plan and execute the data exploration and visualization process to ensure that the resulting insights are reliable and useful.

 ## D. Building models
 Models are mathematical representations of real-world phenomena that can be used to make predictions or decisions.
 In data mining, models are used to uncover patterns and relationships in data and to make predictions or decisions based on those patterns.
 There are many different types of models that can be used in data mining, including: